Language selection

 Conclusions

-Our IEMP results from 2014, 2016, 2018, 2019 and 2022 are consistent with the results submitted by BWXT, supporting our assessment that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of BWXT Nuclear Energy Canada Inc. – Toronto are protected and that there are no anticipated health impacts from the operation of the facilities on the site.
+Our IEMP results from 2014, 2016, 2018, 2019, 2022 and 2025 are consistent with the results submitted by BWXT NEC, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of BWXT NEC – Toronto are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Page details